WyldePointer/Socket-Programming-Package/README.md

 # What is the relation between Sockets and Client-Server model?
 Sockets are meant to be used on Client-Server models.
 By saying "Client Server", I mean any model that is going to setup a communication path between two processes or etc.
 So the most important usage of sockets are introduced in the Client-Server model as **channels** in the communication.
+Notice that the client does need to know the address(phone number :D) of the server but the server doesn't need that for just responding to him prior to that connection.
+But as soon as the communication is established between them, they both can send and recieve the data and they can grab each other's ip and other informations.